ViceVersaLtd/budoco/README.md

 The philosophy of both old BugTracker.NET and new Budoco is that they are easy to get started with but highly customizable.
 To get to know Buduco first try running it loaded with demo data (Corey TODO explain how to do this) and then take a tour.
 This should just take a few minutes:

-* Read the comments in budoco_config_example.txt to get an overview of the customizations controlled via config.
-Experiment with some of the customization settings.
+* Review the configuration options in the README above to get an overview of the customizations available.
+Experiment with some of the customization settings in your `appsettings.json` files.

 * Visit the "Issues" page and try the different views.